MarcusWolschon/osmeditor4android/documentation/docs/help/en/Creating new objects.md

 # New

-After a long press on the map on the main screen you will enter the "New" mode.
+After a long press on the map on the main screen you will enter the "New" mode (also see [Introduction](../en/Introduction.md)).
 This is the main way to add new nodes, ways and OSM Notes in Vespucci.
 At the place were you touched the screen you will see a cross marker.

 You can now do one of three things: